 β=0: change of squared phenotypic variance per allele, in log scale

-With these parameters, we drew phenotype y from the normal distribution and presented it along with genotype g and covariate x.
+With the parameters, we drew phenotype y from the normal distribution and present it along with genotype g and covariate x.

-We simulated six scenarios for the Gaussian phenotype, which are listed below with parameters in Table 1 .
+We simulated 6 scenarios for the Gaussian phenotype, listed with parameters.

-Scenarios involving a binary phenotype
+Scenarios involving binary phenotype

-To simulate a vector of binary phenotype y, we first generated a vector of Gaussian signal η either additively or multiplicatively as described in the previous section and then converted η to probabilities of disease onset with logistic function, and finally, we randomly drew 1 = case and 0 = control as thebphenotype from one-trail binomial distribution (i.e., Bernoulli trial) with the said probabilities of disease onset, that is,
+To simulate a vector of binary phenotype y, we first generate a vector of Gaussian signal η either additively or multiplicatively as the previous section, then convert η to probabilities of disease onset with logistic function.
+Finally, we randomly drew 1 = case and 0 = control as phenotype from one-trail binomial distribution (i.e., Bernoulli trial) with the said probabilities of disease onset, that is,